What is our conscience? And what does it mean to have a clear conscience?

 It is especially important to set aside time daily, for 1) reading and studying the Scriptures, and for 2) secret prayer, asking Father to help us be more sensitive and willing to following His ways.
 These two things will help us know and obey the written Word of God, which is essential for keeping our conscience clear, and for avoiding all kinds of misery (See Hosea 4:1-6).

 In order to grow in our sensitivity to the internal whispers of the Holy Spirit, we must be diligent to notice the little thoughts and impressions we receive daily, and seriously consider them.
-If the impression is urging us to be in agreement with Yah’s Word, then we should be alert (sensitive) to this impression, and quickly begin to pray for insight and discernment.
+If the impression is a specific matter, urging us to be in agreement with Yah’s Word, then we should be alert (sensitive) to this impression, and quickly begin to pray for insight and discernment.